zapbampow/bggStats/remix/README.md

 - It's possible that how many needs it's own seperate filter tree.
 I need to think through it a bit more.

 # Next
-- Add padding to 'with any of' and 'where the winners were' results
-- Move filter buttons to context to make it easily accessible to all the buttons for removing themselves
-  - Think through how exactly the actual filters should be connected to the buttons
-- Add 'Remove Filter' to all filter components
+- Add 'Remove Filter' to all filter components using the dispatch({type: remove}) action.
 - Update design
 - Add 'Clear' functionality to clear all filters
 - Add answer display components (Count, list, table)